benfaerber/liquid-ml/README.md

 let () =
   (*
     This function accepts a string, anything else will throw an error.
-    Note: since we discard the tail, extra params aRe simply ignored *) let greet _ = function
+    Note: since we discard the tail, extra params are simply ignored *) let greet _ = function
     | String person :: _ -> Ok (String ("Hello " ^ person ^ "!"))